 (4) A waiver granted under this section may be time specific or may remain in effect for as long as the family home provider continues to comply with the waiver's conditions.
 If the waiver is time limited, the provider must not exceed the time frame established by the department.

-(5) Before the family home provider implements a waiver under this section, the waiver must be approved in writing by the department secretary or the secretary's designee.
+(5) Before the family home provider begins providing care for 13 or more children pursuant to a waiver granted under this section,

+(a) The waiver must be approved in writing by the department secretary or the secretary's designee; and

+(b) The Licensee must provide to the department:

+(i) Proof that the Licensee has day care insurance as defined in RCW 48.88.020 or is self-insured pursuant to chapter 48.90 RCW or proof that the Licensee notified the parents of enrolled children that the Licensee does not have such day care insurance; and

+(ii) Documentation from the city or county within which the early learning program operates (or a third party approved by the city or county) that states the early learning program space and structures meet local building codes and the requirements of the department’s Family Home Child Care Capacity Waiver Local Building Inspection Checklist.

 (6) A denial of a waiver request is not an enforcement action as described in RCW 43.216.010 and is not subject to an appeal by a provider.